Bc-Kazu/Western-Raid/README.md

 Limited timer, gets progressively difficult and offers some randomization for better replayability.
 The entire game can be played with no more than 4 movement keys!
 (WASD or ARROWS), and it also supports mouse inputs for menu accessibility.

 Gameplay wise though?
+It's just pure movement, and the shield is all you have to manually defend the UFO before timer runs out!
-It's just pure movement, meant to replicate the breakout experience with a full-on flip on the concept!
+This way it aims to replicate the breakout experience with a full-on flip on the concept!

 # ![bot_shooter](https://github.com/user-attachments/assets/4cf8ec26-975e-4e29-b416-40380c9d35eb) [ What to expect ] ![bot_shooter](https://github.com/user-attachments/assets/4cf8ec26-975e-4e29-b416-40380c9d35eb)
 I'm planning to make the game feel... well, like a game!
 Initially the goal was just to get the basic gameplay working and be there, done that.